ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 ### eth_hashrate {#eth_hashrate}

 Returns the number of hashes per second that the node is mining with.
-This can only return `true` for proof-of-work networks and may not be available in some clients since The Merge to proof of stake.
+This can only return `true` for proof-of-work networks and may not be available in some clients since [The Merge](/roadmap/merge/).

 **Parameters**